adamofarch/nextbige_assignment/README.md

 This application includes pytest testcases to verify the functionality of the endpoints listed above.
 Refer to the code for the detailed insight about the testcases I've written in the directory `/api/tests/`
 - You may use the command `pytest` inside the container's interactive shell to run the testcases and check the results for the testcases

+# Additional Takeaways/Notes

+1. The `last_login_ip` field is left editable in order to let it show up in the Admin Panel, but it is not recommended to insert any values into it if creating a user manually through the Django admin panel as it will be replaced by the ip address captured by the `IPAddressMiddleware` at the login after the request life cycle is completed.
+And the field will be updated and an Ip address will be there next time you hit a login endpoint.

+2. The `phone_number` field implemented uses a django's builtin validator to ensure seamless validation of the phone number entered by the user as input which meets all the conditions of being an Indian originated phone number.

+3. `Pytest-django` package is used to write tests which is basically pytest but for better integration with django, you can find all the tests in `tests/` directory inside the app `api/` which is also mentioned in the

+4. After starting the containers, Please run `python manage.py migrate` if there are any migrations available before running the server and create a superuser to access django admin panel.